 A while ago I had seen Heidi from Bits of Sunshine make cake pops from Oreo cookies and even shortbread cookies.
 That somehow was a revelation to me.
 I had never thought of using anything but crumbled cake to make cake pops.
 (And I have to admit, I am not a super huge fan of that mushy texture).

-So I just had to try if I like the texture better with cookies - and indeed I do!
-The consistency is denser and almost chewy and I just LOVED them.
+So, I just had to try to see if I like the texture better with cookies - and indeed I do!
+The consistency is denser and almost chewy, and I just LOVED them.
 When I say I “had” to “try” to see if I liked the texture better, it also had to do with the fact that, as we all know, I LOVE chocolate and, well, this was just another excuse to eat more chocolate!

 I was in Vietnam at the time I made these and didn't feel like going on a crazy hunt to find popsicle sticks, so I made truffles instead of pops.